CloudElementsOpenLabs/elements/README.md

 ![alt text](https://github.com/peytonsteiner97/elements/blob/master/Screenshot.png)

 ### Contributing
-To contribute we ask that you create a folder that contains the Element JSON as well as a short README file with a description of what you built (endpoint name and resources available so people can see them without importing the Element), a link to the documentation you used when creating the Element, and any known endpoint limitation that might affect how your Element works.
+To contribute we ask that you create a folder for the element, using pascal casing for the folder name (ex. `CloudElements`).
+The folder should contain the Element JSON as well as a short README file with a description of what you built (endpoint name and resources available so people can see them without importing the Element), a link to the documentation you used when creating the Element, and any known endpoint limitation that might affect how your Element works.

 Check out a simple [example](https://github.com/CloudElementsOpenLabs/examples/tree/master/elements) of an element if you are unsure of how to get started